awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 ## Bucket requirements<a name="access-logging-bucket-requirements"></a>

 When you enable access logging, you must specify an S3 bucket for the access logs\.
 The bucket can be owned by a different account than the account that owns the load balancer\.
 The bucket must meet the following requirements\.

 **Requirements**
 + The bucket must be located in the same region as the load balancer\.
 + The prefix that you specify must not include AWSLogs\.
 We add the portion of the file name starting with AWSLogs after the bucket name and prefix that you specify\.
-+ Enable server\-side encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\) \.
 + The bucket must have a bucket policy that grants permission to write the access logs to your bucket\.
 Bucket policies are a collection of JSON statements written in the access policy language to define access permissions for your bucket\.
 The following is an example policy\.

   ```